 - The author(s) declare(s) that the copyright lies with the author(s) and that all copyright-protected material is used with full consent of the copyright holder and is properly cited.

 - The corresponding author declares to be authorized by all of the co-authors to submit the manuscript.
 Full names of all authors and contact details of the corresponding author are stated at the end of the text.

 - No information within the main text allows the authors to be identified (can be added after peer review).

 - The authors agree to be published under the Creative Commons BY-SA license (i.e. open access with attribution of the source and distribution of derived content only under the same license).

-- The main text does not exceed 8,000 words and adheres the standard structure (introduction & review, data & methods, results, discussion, conclusions incl. "take home message")
+- The main text does not exceed 8,000 words and adheres the standard structure (introduction, theoretical considerations incl. literature review, research question(s) & hypotheses, data & methods, results, discussion, conclusions incl. "take home message(s)")

 - An abstract (approx. 500 words) is included and keywords (up to 5) are identical with those stated in the online submission form.